hmerk/semanticHomeMenu/README.md

 Group   Bathroom        "Bathroom"                  <bath>              (FirstFloor)    ["Bathroom"]        {widgetOrder="5"}
 Group   Bedroom         "Bedroom"                   <bed>               (FirstFloor)    ["Bedroom"]         {widgetOrder="6"}
 ```
-The weather widget shown in the screenshot above can be found in the community:
-[forecast widget]
-[actual weather widget]
-To use these widgets, the following prerequisits apply [unless you are comfortable to tweak the code yourself] :
-[weather prerequisits]

 Next would be to install the other widgets from the marketplace:
 - Security
 - SecurityKeypad